thedataincubator/data-science-blogs/python-packages.md

 and [pypi-ranking.info](http://pypi-ranking.info/alltime) (gives smaller numbers than `vanity`).

+A few other notes:

-`sqlite3` was removed from analysis, as it is a base Python module.
+  * `sqlite3` was removed from analysis, as it is a base Python module.

-`ggplot` downloads were combined with `ggpy` results from Github and Stack Overflow.
+  * `ggplot` downloads were combined with `ggpy` results from Github and Stack Overflow.

-Any unavailable Stack Overflow counts were converted to zero count.
+  * Any unavailable Stack Overflow counts were converted to zero count.

-Counts were standardized to mean 0 and deviation 1, and then averaged to get Github and Stack Overflow scores, and, combined with the Downloads, the Overall score.
+  * Counts were standardized to mean 0 and deviation 1, and then averaged to get Github and Stack Overflow scores, and, combined with the Downloads, the Overall score.

-Some manual checks were done to confirm Github repository location.
+  * Some manual checks were done to confirm Github repository location.

 All data was downloaded on January 26, 2017.